 Assessing safer alternatives to toxic trace contaminants.

-Trace contaminant fate in stormwater bioretention cells.
+Trace contaminants in urban stormwater, and treatment in green infrastructure systems.
 In urban areas, stormwater runoff transports contaminants from roads and buildings to nearby aquatic ecosystems.
 The resulting mixture of chemical contaminants includes transformation products with poorly understood occurrence and fate that may contribute to urban runoff toxicity (e.g., the tire rubber-derived 6PPD-quinone, which is acutely toxic to coho salmon).
 Green infrastructure, including constructed wetlands and bioretention cells, are increasingly used to reduce flooding during storm events, but they are currently not capable of removing toxic and relatively hydrophilic trace organic contaminants.
 Our group is investigating the occurrence of transformation products in urban stormwater, their fate in bioretention systems, and opportunities to amend green infrastructure systems to enhance removal of trace organic contaminants.

 Endocrine disrupting compounds in the Strait of Georgia.
 Endocrine disrupting chemicals (EDCs) comprise a class of emerging contaminants that includes naturally-occurring and synthetic chemicals that interfere with hormone systems.
 Complex mixtures of EDCs occur in wastewater treatment plant effluent and have the potential to adversely affect aquatic ecosystems.
-Our group is partnering with collaborators in oceanography and environmental microbiology to assess the impacts of EDCs in the Strait of Georgia by pairing bioassays with suspect screening approaches using high resolution mass spectrometry.
+Our group is assessing the phototransformation of EDCs in surface waters and partnering with collaborators in oceanography to assess the impacts of EDCs in the Strait of Georgia.